SaiKrishnaHari/SaiKrishnaHari/README.md

 **💻 Web Development Intern – CodeAlpha**
 📅 Mar 2024 – Apr 2024
-✔ Built responsive apps using Flask, HTML, CSS, JS
+✔ Built responsive Flask apps
-✔ Improved UI/UX and performance
+✔ Improved UI/UX and speed

 ---

-## 🎯 Goals
+## 🎯 Career Objective
-🚀 Become a top AI/ML Engineer
-🌍 Build impactful real-world solutions
-📈 Contribute to Open Source
+To secure a role in **AI/ML or Backend Development**, where I can build scalable systems and contribute to impactful products.

 ---